-The third approach is based on a chaining construction, in which we consider the transmission of $k$ blocks and we use a part of the current block to store the redundancy coming from the previous block.
-The idea was first proposed in \cite{BoM11} and, here, we show how to use it to provably achieve the capacity of asymmetric DMCs.
-By decoupling completely the lossless source coding from the channel coding task, one can employ an optimal scheme to reach each of these two objectives separately and many combinations are possible: for example, we can use spatially coupled codes or polar codes for the channel coding part, and then polar codes or Huffman codes for the source coding part.
-Differently from the integrated scheme, no shared randomness is needed as long as the information bits are assumed to be uniformly distributed.
-On the downside, the chaining construction introduces extra delay, since the information to be transmitted is now coupled over $k$ coding blocks.
-In addition, the value of $k$ cannot be made too small, because we incur in a rate loss proportional to $1/k$ (see formula \eqref{eq:ratechain}).
+The third approach consists in a \emph{chaining construction}, where we consider the transmission of $k$ blocks and use a part of the current block to store the syndromes coming from the previous block.
+The idea was first proposed in \cite{BoM11}, and here we show how to use it to provably achieve the capacity of asymmetric DMCs.
+By decoupling completely the source coding from the channel coding task, we can employ an optimal scheme to reach each of these two objectives separately.
+Thus, many combinations are possible: for example, we can use polar codes or homophonic codes for the source coding part, and polar codes or spatially coupled codes for the channel coding part.